hrydgard/ppsspp-site/docs/reference/retro-achievements.md

 ## Settings documentation

-### Challenge Mode
+### Challenge/Hardcore Mode

-In Challenge Mode, a number of the emulator's features that are particularly prone to cheating are disabled, such as save states and slowing down time.
+In Challenge/Hardcore Mode, a number of the emulator's features that are particularly prone to cheating are disabled, such as save states and slowing down time.
 Speeding up time is still allowed.

+Leaderboards are only available in Challenge/Hardcore mode.

 Challenge Mode is known as Hardcore Mode in some other emulators and on the website, but due to the various associations of the word, and how restrictive the Play Store reviewers can be, we've renamed it to Challenge Mode, much like DuckStation or PCSX2.

+From 1.17, we decided to change to Hardcore mode to match the other emulators.
+Let's see how it goes.

 ### Encore Mode